 Some of the most famous Santa Barbara architecture features include, the centuries old Hotel Virginia, El Pueblo Viejo district in historic downtown and the two pink towers of the Old Mission, which hosts retreats and festivals.
 The brightly colored tiles of the County Courthouse houses brilliant displays of murals and other striking attributes.
 Nearby is the clock tower and observation deck, providing a panoramic view of the entire city.
 The Lobero theatre not only houses the regions premier performing arts events but also dates back to 1873 and was rebuilt in the 1920’s by George Washington Smith.
 These are a few examples of the rich history in Santa Barbara, where, because of the founder’s advanced planning, many antique, architecturally amazing buildings line the streets of the old districts.

 Founder of Investec Real Estate Companies, Kenneth Slaught has been in the industry for more than four decades.
 A dedicated investment strategist, he manages more than 3 million square feet of property throughout California.
 With total transactions valued above $1.2 billion, Investec has grown to become one of Santa Barbara’s leading real estate firms.
-An avid philanthropist, Mr. Slaught is involved with many non-profit and community organizations, including Santa Barbara Bowl Foundation and the Music Academy of the West.
+Mr. Slaught is involved with many non-profit and community organizations, including Santa Barbara Bowl Foundation and the Music Academy of the West.
 Contributing to the benefit of youth in the area, he dedicates considerable time to these and other worthy causes.